alexandremcosta/crex/README.md

 # Crex

-Use cron-like syntax to run periodic jobs in elixir GenServers.
+Use cron-like syntax to run jobs in Elixir.

-- Minimal config
+- Easy config
 - Tiny and readable
 - Cluster support
-- Telemetry and phx_dashboard integration
+- Telemetry and phx_dashboard

 ## Installation